These policies encompass our website becksneale.co.uk (our site).

 Intellectual property rights

-Inkshed Design Studio are the owner or the licensee of all intellectual property rights in our site, and in the material published on it.
+Inkshed Ltd are the owner or the licensee of all intellectual property rights in our site, and in the material published on it.
 Those works are protected by copyright laws and treaties around the world.
 All such rights are reserved.

 You must not modify paper or digital copies of any materials in any way, and you must not use any illustrations, photographs, video or audio sequences or any graphics separately from any accompanying text nor without written consent from us.